Out of the FOG Banner

 Paranoid Personality Disorder (PPD)

-DSM-IV-TR Criteria for Paranoid Personality Disorder (PPD)
+Paranoid Personality Disorder (PPD) - The DSM Criteria

-Paranoid Personality Disorder (PPD) is listed in the DSM-IV-TR as a "Cluster A" (odd or eccentric) Personality Disorder.
+Paranoid Personality Disorder (PPD) is listed in the American Psychiatric Association’s Diagnostic & Statistical Manual (DSM) as a Cluster A (odd or eccentric) Personality Disorder.

 Paranoid Personality Disorder (PPD) is defined as: